StevenBlack/vocab/README.md

 ### skulduggery
-If you do something sneaky and underhanded, you are engaging in skulduggery.
-Though it's clearly dishonorable conduct, it's not as bad as an outright felony —you don't necessarily get thrown in jail for it.
-Filling your mom's purse with raspberry Jell-O is skulduggery.
-Also spelled skullduggery.
+Something sneaky and underhanded.

 ### sloven
 This is the noun for "slovenly."
-People who dress in a slovenly way are carelessly sloppy; sloven, therefore, is another word for slob.
-You can also use it as a name for someone who does a job poorly or haphazardly.
-The guy who came in to wash your windows and left great big streaks on the glass is a sloven.
+Carelessly sloppy; slob.

 ### slubber